 “When you do get to nap, avoid television, radio, and looking at your clock so you don’t focus on how much time you have left,” she says.
 A cool, dark environment is also optimal for napping.

 6. Don’t worry that you won’t hear your baby cry.

 “A baby is a natural alarm clock and mothers tend to be attuned to their baby’s crying,” Park says.
 If you are concerned that you won’t hear your baby or if the nursery is far away from your bedroom, buy a monitor and keep it near you.
-Remember that your baby is safe, and if he cries for a few minutes before you hear him, he will be OK.
+Remember that your baby is safe, and if they cry for a few minutes before you hear them, they will be OK.

 7. Outsource tasks.